anuragjoshi3519/DUCS-Files/DUCS/DCN/DCN-Assignment-2/readme.md

 3) Put the downloaded 'Location History.Json' file into the cloned repository directory.
 4) Using terminal go the cloned Repo directory and run : $_python getLocationHistory.py_
 5) Now you will have a file by the name 'locationHistory.csv' in the cloned repositiry directory.
+6) To plot the locations on a map, run : $_python plotLocations.py_